xonixx/gron.awk/README.md

 # gron.awk

-Similar to https://github.com/tomnomnom/gron but in Awk
+Similar to https://github.com/tomnomnom/gron but in Awk.

+Features true JSON parser in Awk.